cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-2/index.md

 Make sure to set up your Work Environment.
 We have put together some useful information to get everything ready before you start.

 Begin by interacting with a chain using simapp.
-In the end, you will know how to run a node, create blocks, and send transactions.
+By the end, you will know how to run a node, create blocks, and send transactions.

 Then discover the first steps to building an application-specific blockchain from scratch, using Ignite to implement a checkers game and to interact with a running local blockchain from the command line.